Important - You must come to Student Services (TCAT Building, Room 20) to apply for this program.

 The Commercial Truck Driving Program is a full-time, seven-week program that meets Monday through Friday during the day and in the evening.
-The program operates from locations in Hixson and Dayton.
+The program operates from the ChattState Hixson location.

 The Tennessee Technology Center at Chattanooga’s Commercial Truck Driving Program is designed to meet the needs of the trucking industry.
 The program stresses the basic training principles and skills required to operate commercial motor vehicles of all types and under all driving conditions.
 Students receive specialized training on the safe operation of a trailer including loading, unloading, backing and docking.
 Students also receive classroom training on all federal, state and local laws.
 The Commercial Truck Driving Program is one of the most popular programs in the Technology Center.

 Before beginning the application process for the Tennessee Technology Center Truck Driving School, Students are encourage to contact the CDL office at (423) 875-8448 for important preliminary information that help decide if the program is right for you.
 Students must provide a current moving violation record from the Department of Motor Vehicles (DMV) and have no more than 3 speeding and/or accidents for the past three years or any alcohol or drug related convictions in the past 5 year.
 Students must be 21 years of age to be accepted into the CDL program and must pass a drug screen and a DOT physical.